Women's World Cup Power Rankings Before Opening Games

 In a group with neighbours England and 2015 finalists Japan, nobody has given Scotland much of a mention, but with a few top-class players and some exciting youngsters, they have every chance of upsetting a few people.

-They are also in decent form, having lost just 1-0 to both world champions USA and Canada and being unbeaten in five games, including a win against Brazil.
+They are also in decent form, having lost just 1-0 to both world champions USA and Canada and going unbeaten in five games, including a win against Brazil.

 11. Norway

-No Ada Hegerberg but potentially no problem for an exciting Norway side rejuvenated since Euro 2017.
+No Ada Hegerberg, but potentially no problem for an exciting Norway side rejuvenated since Euro 2017.

 They won one of the major warm-up tournaments in the form of the Algarve Cup in March, but their form has been up and down.
 They have lost to Sweden, Japan, Canada and New Zealand in the last seven months but enter the tournament on the back of a 7-2 hammering of South Africa.